Original Research ARTICLE

 The Black Sea and Marmara Sea were chosen as our two study areas, the latter including catches from the Bosphorus and the Dardanelle Straits (Figure 1) due to their near fully enclosed nature, which present a clear picture of the most drastic changes which occurred in Turkish fisheries.
 The Marmara Sea serves as a transition zone for many medium to large pelagic fish migrating between the Aegean and Black Seas, but rarely mixing with populations in the Eastern Mediterranean, and jointly with the Bosphorus Strait, can be seen as an ‘ecological gateway’ (Şekercioğlu et al., 2011; Kabasakal, 2016a).

 Figure 1.
-The Turkish Exclusive Economic Zone (172,000 km2) in the Black Sea (A), and the Sea of Marmara (B), with the Bosphorus and Istanbul in the Northeast and the Dardanelles Strait in the Southwest (11,700 km2 in all), also displaying some cities and rivers mentioned in the text, with latitude and longitude.
+(A) Black Sea and (B) the Sea of Marmara with the Bosphorus and Istanbul in the Northeast and the Dardanelles Strait in the Southwest, also displaying some cities and rivers mentioned in the text, with latitude and longitude.

 The aim of this study is to show a timeline of species disappearance and decline from the Black Sea and Marmara Sea.
 We hope that documenting these losses may provide more evidence for the need to rebuild their stocks.
 Knowledge of local extinctions and transformations are critical in understanding modern day ecosystem structure and function, as one removal can affect a number of other processes such as energy flow, predator-prey interactions and migrations (Carlton et al., 1999).